We played around the long abandoned old farm house, my Great Grandfather had built it, yet we were never brave enough to enter.

 “Your Mother and Aunt are with the girls.”

 Oddly, she still held the shotgun, and told me “Honey can wait to be milked until later.”
-At about morning tea, I heard a motorcar for the first time in my life.
+Later on, at about morning tea time, I heard a motorcar for the first time in my life.
 Grandpa and two Policemen were squeezed onto the front seat.
 By lunchtime, more Police had arrived on horseback, and after lunch, our neighbour Mrs. Wilson, who I remember being absolutely lovely, arrived in the Wilson’s sulky.
 Grandma said I was going to spend a day or so at their house for a visit, which I thought was pretty good.
 It was then, a little bit before I left with Mrs. Wilson, that Father came over to me.
 I noticed he had had a wash, and the blood that had coated his arms was now all gone, but there was still one spot he must have missed, just beneath his right eye.
 Kneeling down, he put an arm gently around me and said “I don’t have the words to tell you any other way Boy.
 Your sister and your cousins are dead.
 Now don’t cry my boy, men don’t cry.
 Stand up straight and be good for Mrs. Wilson.
 I will come over in day or so to get you.
 Dreadful business is here.”

 He picked me up two days later and drove me to town in the cart.
 Mum was already in there with Grandma and Grandpa, plus Aunt Nellie and Uncle Jack apparently.
 I think he may have tried to talk to me a few times on the way, but he couldn’t seem to find anything happy to start a conversation with.
 Entering town, we went past the railhead and the store, and on to the Church.
 There were men with shovels digging behind the Police house I noted as we passed.